 Now that we’ve seen why many people believe properly prepared raw meat-based diets are highly-nutritious, let’s take a closer look at who these people are, and, for those who feed commercially made raw diets, where they buy their food.
 We’ll then conclude this section with a look at how raw diets fill an important need of the independent pet food store.

 Who is feeding properly prepared raw meat-based diets

 There is a new joke in the raw feeding community.
 What does BARF now stand for?
 Born Again Raw Feeders.
 Some raw feeders are, in a sense, obsessive about telling other people their success stories with raw feeding.

 Our market is quite broad: Breeders, boarding kennels, veterinarians, and individual dog owners who fall into the dog-as-important-family-member category.
 I’ve met raw meat eaters of all breeds, large and small.
 Feeding raw diets is somewhat income-related as raw meat-based diets are certainly more expensive.

 I can probably divide the market for raw meat-based diets into two groups of people: People who believe in natural foods for themselves and people who want the best for their dogs.
 Both groups seem to be well connected through the Internet.

-A second group of raw meat based diet feeders consist of people who seem to care more about their dog’s diet than their own.
+A second group of raw meat-based diet feeders consists of people who seem to care more about their dog’s diet than their own.
 They feed their dogs only the best.
-These are some of the people who started feeding the higher priced super-premium foods that took off in the 80s.
-Often these people learned about raw diets because their dog has or had a health / skin / allergy / coat problem and a friend or veterinarian told them about a raw diet solving that problem.
-Interestingly, we’re finding that some of this market are changing their personal diets based upon the success they’ve seen with their dog foods, eating more fresh vegetables and fruits and less grain.
+These are some of the people who started feeding the higher-priced super-premium foods that took off in the 80s.
+Often these people learned about raw diets because their dog has or had a health/skin/allergy/coat problem and a friend or veterinarian told them about a raw diet solving that problem.
+Interestingly, we’re finding that some of these markets are changing their personal diets based upon the success they’ve seen with their dog foods, eating more fresh vegetables and fruits and less grain.